tkayalvizhi/fun_projects/DLA/README.md

    This enhances the speed of simulation, as the starting pixel of a particle is not too far away.

+ ### Approach 4 - drift towards nearest aggregated particle
+   - The particle starts from a random pixel at a certain "max_dist" away from the nearest aggregated particle.
+   - The particles also starts at a minimum distance from the aggregated particles
+   - The particle drifts towards the nearest aggregated particle

  ## [Simulation Results](simulation_results)
  * [sim1](simulation_results/sim1) - stickiness factor = 1, max_dist = 1000, iterations = 2000